Introduction: How to Walk Across America

-I've walked about 500 miles east from The Shire in University of California, Irvine and currently resting in the city of Globe, AZ.
+I've walked about 500 miles east from The Shire dormitories at UC Irvine and currently resting in the city of Globe, AZ.
 My journey will take me through Las Cruces, NM; El Paso, TX; Austin, TX; New Orleans, LA; parts of Mississippi; parts of Alabama; and finally, Florida.
 My plan is to walk into Jacksonville, FL by August 2012, just before I head back to school.

 The journey has taught me many lessons, and I hope I can share some of my experience to someone who would want to walk a journey for themselves.

 Teachers!
 Did you use this instructable in your classroom?